Aman-Sheoran24/IdeaForge-Aerial_Robotics/README_END.md

 ```
 The core algorithm used in the landing is described in the report, but in a nutshell, the algorithm consists of multiple `P(Proportional)`, `PD(Proportional and Derivative)`, and `PID (Proportional, Intrgral and Derivative)` controllers which adjust the `actuator output` values for controlled descent.

-Both the `SimulatorMavlink.cpp` and `SimulatorMavlink.hpp` files can be found in the zip and should be replaced with the corresponding  `.cpp` and `.hpp` files located at `PX4-Autopilot/src/modules/simulation/simulator_mavlink/` to enable landing functionality after motor failure.
+Both the `SimulatorMavlink.cpp` and `SimulatorMavlink.hpp` files can be found in the zip folder under the `Landing` folder and should be replaced with the corresponding  `.cpp` and `.hpp` files located at `PX4-Autopilot/src/modules/simulation/simulator_mavlink/` to enable landing functionality after motor failure.

+### Implementation of Partial Hovering controller
+This is again a PID controller but now multiple parameters are covered under this algorithm.
+Like before replace the files located at `PX4-Autopilot/src/modules/simulation/simulator_mavlink/` with corresponding `SimulatorMavlink.cpp` and `SimulatorMavlink.hpp` files from the zip folder under the `Hovering` folder.